think-ke/playbook/content/project_docs/index.md

 ---

-*This playbook is a living document — designed to evolve with every iteration of GovBot deployments across the KENYA.*
+*This playbook is a living document — designed to evolve with every iteration of GovBot deployments across the Kenya.*